CNtervisi/Work-Day-Scheduler/README.md

 You can visit the website by clicking on this [LINK](https://cntervisi.github.io/Work-Day-Scheduler/).

-Here is a screenshot of the Coding-Quiz application:
+Here is a screenshot of the Work-Day-Scheduler application:

 ![alt"gif"](./images/05-third-party-apis-homework-demo.gif)